-Felder Rushing is an 11th- generation American gardener who has traveled to all fifty states and across five continents looking for interesting gardening angles to share via his extensive lecturing, writing and broadcasting.
-The graduate horticulturist and free-thinking university professor has written twice weekly newspaper columns for 37 years and hosted a live radio program for nearly that long, including 14 years now as the weekly host of The Gestalt Gardener, one of National Public Radio‘s most popular gardening programs.
+Felder Rushing is an 11th- generation* American gardener who has traveled to all fifty states (lectured in 36) and across five continents looking for interesting gardening angles to share via his extensive lecturing, writing and broadcasting.
+The graduate horticulturist and free-thinking university professor has written syndicated newspaper columns for 40 years and hosted a live radio program for nearly that long, including 15 years now as the weekly host of The Gestalt Gardener, one of National Public Radio‘s most popular gardening programs.

-Felder has written 18 gardening books including several national award winners, including Passalong Plants which was honored by the Garden Writers Association as the “best written” in the county when it was published.
-His articles and photographs have appeared in countless magazines, including Fine Gardening, Landscape Architecture, Better Homes and Gardens, Horticulture, Garden Design, Organic Gardening, and the National Geographic; his garden has been featured in many.
+Felder has written or contributed substantially to 33 gardening books* including several national award winners (Passalong Plants was honored by the Garden Writers Association as the “best written” in the country when it was published).
+His articles and photographs have appeared in countless magazines and other publications*, including Fine Gardening, Landscape Architecture, Better Homes and Gardens, Horticulture, Garden Design, Organic Gardening, and the National Geographic; his garden has been featured in many.

 Southern Living magazine named Felder as one of “25 people most likely to change the South.”
-The distinctly non-stuffy longtime board member of the American Horticulture Society, Fellow of the Garden Writers Association and original Q&A guy for HGTV’s garden website, has been featured in three full-length articles about his exploits and philosophy in the New York Times, most recently for being the founder of Slow Gardening®.
+The distinctly non-stuffy longtime board member of the American Horticulture Society is a Fellow of the Garden Writers Association, member of the English Cottage Garden Society, and past president of several garden organizations including his state’s native plant society.
+He is the original Q&A guy for HGTV’s garden website, and has been featured in three full-length articles about his exploits and philosophy in the New York Times, most recently for being the founder of Slow Gardening®.

 When not traveling coast to coast with lectures, he splits his time between his celebrated Mississippi cottage garden and a Victorian terrace house herb garden in Lancashire, England.

 Contact Felder for any garden-related question or lecture inquiry.